 Convenient Conversions

-- ¼ cup is equal to 4 Tablespoons, or 2 fluid ounces, or 59 milliliters
+• ¼ cup is equal to 4 Tablespoons, or 2 fluid ounces, or 59 millilitres

-- ½ cup is equal to 8 Tablespoons, or 4 fluid ounces, or 118 milliliters
+• ½ cup is equal to 8 Tablespoons, or 4 fluid ounces, or 118 millilitres

 I hope you find this handy guide useful.
 I refer to it a lot when reading recipes from the USA.
 You can always buy Cup Measures or Teaspoon Measures.